incogni23/incogni23/README.md

 ---

 ## 📌 Featured Projects
+realtime-sdk-go

+A Go SDK for building real-time applications and integrations.

+Designed with a focus on developer experience, reliability, and clean abstractions for handling real-time communication patterns.
+The project reflects my interest in building developer-facing infrastructure and reusable backend tooling.

-### goleakwatch
+goleakwatch

 An open-source Go library for detecting goroutine leaks in production applications.

-Features configurable thresholds, pprof stack trace dumps, snapshot comparison, fuzz testing, CI pipelines, and comprehensive documentation to help engineers identify concurrency issues before they become incidents.
+Built with configurable thresholds, pprof stack trace dumps, snapshot comparison, fuzz testing, CI pipelines, and documentation to help engineers identify concurrency issues before they become production incidents.

-### NotificationSystem
+NotificationSystem

 A distributed notification platform built using Golang, Kafka, PostgreSQL, and Redis.

 Supports email, SMS, and push notifications through asynchronous event-driven processing, retry mechanisms, and delivery guarantees.
-Built to explore production-grade messaging patterns and reliability engineering.

 ---

 ## 📈 The Journey